core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The Recipient ID ('kid') SHOULD NOT be considered as a persistent and reliable indicator of a group member.
 Such an indication can be achieved only by using that members's public key, when verifying countersignatures of received messages (in group mode), or when verifying messages integrity-protected with pairwise keying material derived from asymmetric keys (in pairwise mode).
 As a consequence, group members may end up retaining stale Recipient Contexts, that are no longer useful to verify incoming secure messages.

-The Group Manager SHOULD NOT recycle 'kid' values within a same group, especially in the short term.
+The Group Manager MUST NOT recycle an endpoint's Sender ID ('kid') with the same Gid, Master Secret and Master Salt.
+Even if Gid and Master Secret are renewed as described in this section, the Group Manager SHOULD NOT recycle an endpoint's Sender ID ('kid') within a same group, especially in the short term.
 Furthermore, applications may define policies to: i) delete (long-)unused Recipient Contexts and reduce the impact on storage space; as well as ii) check with the Group Manager that a public key is currently the one associated to a 'kid' value, after a number of consecutive failed verifications.

 The distribution of a new Gid and Master Secret may result in temporarily misaligned Security Contexts among group members.
 In particular, this may result in a group member not being able to process messages received right after a new Gid and Master Secret have been distributed.
 A discussion on practical consequences and possible ways to address them is provided in {{ssec-key-rotation}}.